-That the existing Weighting System shown below applies to all the five Public Universities including Makerere university.
-Candidates are therefore advised to study and understand the weighting system before applying for the 2020/2021 admission online.
+That the existing Weighting System shown below applies to all the five Public Universities including Makerere University.
+Candidates are therefore advised to study and understand the weighting system before applying for the 2023/2024 admission online.

 MAKERERE UNIVERSITY WEIGHTING CRITERIA

-All subjects taken at the Advanced Level of Education are grouped into four categories and weighted as follows for purposes of admission to any programme of Undergraduate study in the University.
+All subjects taken at the Advanced Level of Education are grouped into four categories and weighted as follows for purposes of admission to any programme of Undergraduate study at the University.

 Subject Category Weight